jlalande/osx-docker-mysql/README.md

 ###The /mysql folder

-MySQL is configured to serve the files from the `/mysql` folder, which is a symbolic link to `/var/lib/mysql`.
+MySQL is configured to serve the files from the `/var/lib/mysql` folder.
 In osx-docker-mysql, the MySQL user `mysql` has full write permissions to the `mysql` folder.

 ###MySQL

-MySQL runs as user `mysql` and group `staff`.
+MySQL runs as user `mysql` and group `mysql`.

 ####The three MySQL users